Margaret Cho tells own story after viral Delta incident over explosive diarrhea

 Related: Passengers turn flight delay into dance party

-Actress and comedian, Margaret Cho, has shared her own experience of having diarrhea on a plane following last week’s viral incident, where a flight was forced to turn around due to a passenger’s extreme diarrhea.
+Margaret Cho has shared her own experience of having diarrhea on a plane following last week’s viral incident, where a flight was forced to turn around due to a passenger’s extreme diarrhea.

 “It came with gas,” she continued.
 “I kept going up and down and going to the bathroom and then sitting back down.
 And the smell was so bad, but also not human, that other people near me started to think there was something wrong with the plane.”